“Out of school

 As a recent Washington Post headline put it, “Summer in America is becoming hotter, longer and more dangerous.”

 It isn’t unexpected.
-Back in 2011, Stanford University published a study that forecasted, “large areas of the globe are likely to warm up so quickly that, by the middle of this century, even the coolest summers will be hotter than the hottest summers of the past 50 years.”
+Back in 2011, a Stanford University study forecasted, “large areas of the globe are likely to warm up so quickly that, by the middle of this century, even the coolest summers will be hotter than the hottest summers of the past 50 years.”

 - Extreme heat has been the biggest reason more people than ever before have died over the last three decades.
 The Centers for Disease Control and Prevention (CDC) reports heat related fatalities jumped almost 60 percent between 2018 and 2021.